Find out how tamarind, a pod-like fruit, can benefit the health of your liver.

 The fruit has a sweet, tangy and savory taste that can be used in many ways.

-Tamarind is a key ingredient in Worcester sauce, and can be added to many types of foods and flavors.
+Tamarind is a key ingredient in Worcestershire sauce, and can be added to many types of foods and flavors.

 The fruit can be eaten raw, candied or formed into shapes and coated with seeds or other flavor additions.

 Tamarind can be added to cooked foods as a savory flavor and even made into a drink.
 To enjoy tamarind as a drink: boil the pods, strain to remove the pulp and add your preferred sweetener to taste.

 Tamarind chutney is popular in India, while many enjoy tamarind in a jam.
 It can also be used as a meat tenderizer, leaving it to marinade overnight.